jackyyeh5111/LeetcodeAlgorithm/Note.md

 ## Union
  - find/union O(1)
  - During find (parent), we need to update its parent also for speed up.
-With frequently update its parent, we can have amortized complexity O(1)
+With frequently updating its parent, we can have amortized complexity O(1)

  ## HashMap